-Before explaining economic rent, it is better to explain the different uses of term rent in different time phases.
-I think it will be more helpful to fully understand the meaning of land as used in the economic profession.
+Before explaining economic rent, it is better to explain the different uses of the term rent in different time phases.
+It will be more helpful to fully understand the meaning of land as used in the economic profession.
 So, let’s first know what the term land refers to in economics.

 What is Land?